Gold investment funds

 Is gold a good investment?

 Investing in gold is considered to be a value-preserving and inflation-protecting investment.
-The price of gold tends to rise in times of inflation and a declining dollar as well as it has a low long-term correlation with the stock market.
-Investing in gold contributes to risk diversification in a traditional portfolio of stocks and interest rates.
+The price of gold tends to rise in times of high inflation and a declining dollar.
+Gold also has a low long-term correlation with the stock market.
+Investing in gold contributes to risk diversification in a traditional portfolio consisting of stocks and bonds.
 The price of gold also tends to rise during times of market turmoil, making it an effective portfolio hedge in a turbulent market.
-Saving in gold has been very profitable for the last hundred years and the price of gold reached a peak in 2020 when investors invested in gold as a safe haven during the corona pandemic.
-Historical returns are no guarantee of future returns ー by investing in both gold and companies, the risks are spread more evenly.
+Saving in gold has been very profitable for the last hundred years.
+Historical returns are no guarantee of future returns ー by investing in both gold and gold miners, an investor can get both strong portfolio protection and the possibility to generate a return.

 When should you invest in gold?